jma1991/chromium/README.md

     $ snakemake --cores all --use-conda
     ```

-## Roadmap

-Chromium

-- Support 10xv1 chemistry
--

 ## Documentation

 Full documentation is available [here](workflow/documentation.md)

-## Features

-Chromium has the following:

--
-- compatible with

 ## Support

-If you need any support, please open an [issue](https://github.com/jma1991/scrnaseq/issues) and apply either the *help wanted* or *question* label.
+If you need any help, open an [issue](https://github.com/jma1991/scrnaseq/issues) with one of the following labels:

+- help wanted (extra attention is needed)
+- question (further information is requested)

 ## Feedback

-If you have any feedback, please open an [issue](https://github.com/jma1991/scrnaseq/issues) and apply the appropriate label
+If you have any suggestions, open an [issue](https://github.com/jma1991/scrnaseq/issues) with one of the following labels:

+- documentation (improvements or additions to documentation)
+- enhancement (new feature or request)

 ## Contributing